kent-map/kent/projects/dover-at-night/README.md

 G.W.M Reynolds's book _Mary Price_ published in 1851 was set in Wright’s Hotel — and on Dover’s Shakespeare Cliff.
 While in Dover, the heroine works in Snargate Street, subsequently the subject of an essay by G. A. Sala entitled The Streets of the World

+[Charles Dickens](/dickens/dickens-dover/) stayed in Dover on a number of occasions while travelling from London to the continent and he includes it in both David Copperfield and Little Dorrit.
+During one visit to the town even Dickens suffered from writer’s block.
+Having set part of David Copperfield in Dover, Dickens stayed at the Ship Hotel for three days in the spring of 1856, while working on Little Dorrit.

 Reverend [Hugh Price Hughes](/19c/19c-price-hughes-biography), Wesleyan minister and religious reformer, was appointed to the Dover Methodist circuit in 1869.

 Feminist and social reformer, [Josephine Butler](/19c/19c-butler-biography) (1828-1906) visited Kent in the Spring of 1870 on a country-wide tour to campaign against the Contagious Diseases Act.
 She came to Dover in the Spring.